awochna/jekyll-blog/_projects/public-health.md

 configuration that I did not understand prior to the start of the project.
 This would be only one of a number of things I learned during the development of this site.

-I have not put an end date on this project yet because, although it is live, there are still things we want to improve upon.
-The primary rounds of development, however, ended in October 2014.